renesas-rz/rzv_drp-ai_tvm/docs/Runtime_API.md

                                       uint32_t start_address);
 ```
 ### Note

 - Expand the runtime model data into the memory for the DRP-AI device.
 The directory where inference models and their weights are stored is specified by the argument `model_dir`.
 The memory address for the DRP-AI device is specified by the argument `start_address`.

 ### Return

- - If a CPU-only model is loaded into a device other than a kDLCPU device, false is returned.
+- Except v1.1.1 and earlier, If a CPU-only model is loaded , false is returned.
   - true : Success.
 There were no problems.
   - false : CPU-only model was specified.
 Therefore, device_type must be set to kDLCPU.

+   If you will load CPU-only model, change kDLDrpAi to kDLCPU in the apps/MeraDrpRuntimeWrapper.cpp.

 ----
 ## ProfileRun